-Over the years, to meet the museum education needs of its different publics, the Musée d’art contemporain de Montréal has developed expertise that is offered mainly in three areas: Art Workshops, Interactive Tours and Cultural Activities.
-Depending on visitors’ particular interests, they may choose any one of these activities or combine them to make the most of their visit to the Musée.
+Over the years, the Musée d’art contemporain de Montréal has developed an expertise aimed at meeting the museum education needs of its different audiences.
+Visitors can access this expertise through three main programs offered by the MAC: Art Workshops, Interactive Tours and Cultural Activities.
+Depending on visitors’ particular interests, they may choose any one of these activities or combine them to make the most of their visit to the MAC.

 Tours focused on dialogue and discussion, for all visitor categories.

-The overall objective of the interactive tours is to enable visitors to discover the Museum collection and temporary exhibitions.
-The tours aim to provide information on the works on display, of course, but they are also meant to offer a place for the public and the educator to meet and exchange ideas.
+The overall objective of the Interactive Tours is to enable visitors to discover the MAC’s collection and temporary exhibitions.
+The tours are designed not only to provide information on the works on display, of course, but also to offer a space where the public and the educator can meet and exchange ideas.
 They are intended for all visitor categories: preschool and school groups (elementary, secondary, college, university), community, professional and tourist groups, as well as solo visitors.
-Various educational programs that include tours are also planned in conjunction with the Museum’s art workshops in order to present an art experience in which observation of works is combined with hands-on experience with different techniques and materials.
+Various educational programs that include tours are also planned in conjunction with the MAC’s Art Workshops in order to present an art experience combining observation of works with hands-on experience using different techniques and materials.

-- Lead visitors to develop the skills needed to appreciate works of art: observe, identify, describe, compare and analyse.
+- Help visitors develop the skills needed to appreciate works of art: observe, identify, describe, compare and analyze;

-- Lead visitors to formulate critical judgments about the works and discuss them with the other participants.
+- Help visitors formulate critical judgments about the works and discuss them with the other participants;

-- Lead visitors to use the works’ evocative potential to stimulate their imaginations.
+- Encourage visitors to use the works’ evocative potential to stimulate their own imagination;

-- Lead visitors to draw connections between contemporary art and society, and between contemporary art and their daily lives.
+- Encourage visitors to draw connections between contemporary art and society, and between contemporary art and their daily lives.

-Our interactive tours are designed to develop visitors’ abilities to appreciate works rather than impose a particular body of knowledge.
-The educator promotes discussion and questioning, guides participants in their observations and elicits exchanges of ideas.
+Our Interactive Tours are designed to develop visitors’ ability to appreciate works of art, rather than imposing a single interpretation.
+The educator encourages discussion and questions, guides participants in their observations and facilitates the sharing of ideas.
 With preschool and elementary school groups, a playful, imagination-centred approach is adopted.

-Program providing an introduction to collecting contemporary art
+Program offering an introduction to contemporary art collecting

-SéminArts is a program providing an introduction to the art of collecting contemporary art that has been offered by the Musée since fall 2010, with the collaboration of the Claudine and Stephen Bronfman Family Foundation.
-Conducted in an atmosphere conducive to discussion and exchanges of ideas, this educational program gives participants a chance to discover the art world and how it operates, as well as the art market, through five sessions with various players in the art world: artist, gallerist, private collector, corporate collector and exhibition or museum curator.
+Offered by the MAC in collaboration with the Claudine and Stephen Bronfman Family Foundation since fall 2010, SéminArts is an educational program providing an introduction to the art of collecting contemporary art.
+In an atmosphere that encourages discussion and the sharing of ideas, participants discover the art world and the workings of the art market through five sessions with various players in the arts community, includings artists, gallerists, private collectors, corporate collectors and exhibition and museum curators.
 In addition to its scheduled series, SéminArts regularly offers à la carte activities (tour of Art Toronto, visits to other types of art venues, meetings with diverse stakeholders).

 Focused on artistic expression for all visitor categories

-The Musée’s art workshops offer visitors of all ages an opportunity to enhance their aesthetic experience by trying out various techniques, media and materials related to a concept or theme found in a work or exhibition.
+The MAC’s Art Workshops offer visitors of all ages an opportunity to enhance their aesthetic experience by trying out various techniques, media and materials related to a concept or theme found in a work or exhibition.
 By encouraging artistic expression, they help develop visitors’ desire and ability to create.